-Hello Habitude Fitness Community!
+Hello Habitude Fitness Family!
 I am especially excited about today’s post.
-Anytime that I get the honor to celebrate with you, it is a special time for me as your trainer and as your friend.
+Anytime that I get the honor to celebrate with you, it’s a special time for me as your trainer and as your friend.
 A little while back you may remember my interview with a fitness friend, Corey.
-In that interview a part of Corey’s transformation included his son Cody.
-One of my absolute favorite things about this community is that we are young and old, men and women, tall and short, and of course many different shapes, sizes, and colors!
+In that interview, a part of Corey’s transformation included his son Cody.
+One of my absolute favorite things about this community is that we are young and old, men and women, tall and short.
+We come with different abilities, backgrounds and of course many different shapes, sizes, and colors!
 Cody is a young, up and comer and is just getting started in his adult life.
 As far as his health and wellness journey goes, I believe he has learned and experienced a lot already and has an awesome story to tell.
 I also trust that we can all relate to his journey in some way.

-When or what was it in your own life that led you to consider changing your habits and attitudes around your health and fitness?
+When or what was it in your own life that led you to consider changing your habits and attitudes about your health and fitness?

 What goals did you set for yourself in order to make the change and keep it?

 I think having goals is an absolute must when it comes to maintaining a healthy lifestyle.
-Without goals it is very hard to keep a vision of what you want out of your lifestyle, and it becomes difficult to contain motivation.
-At all times I have for myself two goals: performance based, and image based.
-The performance based goals are easy to track as there is a number associated with them (a mileage, a time, and weight, etc).
-The image goals are difficult because they do not come as quick, and are not quantitative.
+Without goals, it is very hard to keep a vision of what you want out of your lifestyle, and it becomes difficult to contain motivation.
+At all times I have for myself two goals: performance-based, and image based.
+The performance-based goals are easy to track as there is a number associated with them (a mileage, a time, and weight, etc).
+The image goals are difficult because they do not come as quickly, and are not quantitative.
 When I first started my transformation my goals were simply to run a certain distance.
 This distance gradually increased from 3 miles – 3 times a week, to a point where I was able to run 40+ miles a week with a half marathon at the end.
 Once my performances increased I eventually began to realize that a body transformation was desired as well.
-Having these two goals helped me centralize my intensions and focus while I strived to improve, and is essential to my future improvements.
+Having these two goals helped me centralize my intentions and focus while I strived to improve, and is essential to my future improvements.

 What are some of the roadblocks you face in maintaining your lifestyle and how do you get through them?